Effective approximation of the solutions of algebraic equations: Introduction

 for every $x\in U_0.$ The correctness of the algorithm will follow from the proof of the fact that such approximations always exist, presented in Section \ref{mainIprof} (see Theorem \ref{main}).

 The existence of local approximation of the solutions of algebraic or analytic equations was investigated in \cite{Ar1}, \cite{Ar2} and \cite{Ar3}, and Theorem~\ref{main} can be derived from the results of these papers.
-However, in order to obtain an effective procedure for constructing the approximating functions it is more convenient to base a proof on a combination of some of the ideas of \cite{Ar1}, \cite{vD} and \cite{B6}.
-This allows us to perform an effective reduction to the case where $q=1$ and $Q_1$ is of the form where $s\in\mathbf{N}$ and $p_1,\ldots,p_s\in\mathbf{C}[y_1,\ldots,y_{\hat{m}-1}]$ and, moreover, $\frac{\partial Q_1}{\partial y_{\hat{m}}}(F(x))$ is a non-zero function.
-Then we can use the fact that in order to find Nash approximations $F^{\nu}:U_0\rightarrow\mathbf{C}^{\hat{m}}$ of $F|_{U_0}$ such that $Q_1(F^{\nu}(x))=0$ it is sufficient to find Nash approximations $\bar{F}^{\nu}$ of $F|_{U_0}$ such that $Q_1(\bar{F}^{\nu}(x))=d(x)(\frac{\partial Q_1}{\partial{y_{\hat{m}}}}(\bar{F}^{\nu}(x)))^2,$ where $d(x)$ is a holomorphic function with sufficiently small norm.
-This fact was proved and applied in a simi\-lar context in \cite{vD} to (global) maps depending on one variable.
-If the number $n$ (of the variables $F$ depends on) is greater than $1,$ then we decrease it using the Weierstrass Division Theorem in the spirit of \cite{Ar1}, see also \cite{JP} pp. 295-298 or \cite{R} pp. 97-98.
+A more general global version of Theorem~\ref{main} was proved in \cite{Lem}, pp 338-339, by means of general N\'eron desingularization (which makes it not suitable for effective constructions; for approximating over the field of real numbers see also \cite{CRS}).
+In order to obtain an effective procedure of approximation, in the present paper we base the proof on a combination of some of the ideas of \cite{Ar1}, \cite{vD} and \cite{B6}.
+This allows us to reduce the problem to the case where $q=1$ and $Q_1$ is of the form where $s\in\mathbf{N}$ and $p_1,\ldots,p_s\in\mathbf{C}[y_1,\ldots,y_{\hat{m}-1}].$ Then we can use the following claim: in order to find complex Nash approximations $F^{\nu}:U_0\rightarrow\mathbf{C}^{\hat{m}}$ of $F|_{U_0}$ such that $Q_1(F^{\nu}(x))=0$ it is sufficient to find complex Nash approximations $\bar{F}^{\nu}$ of $F|_{U_0}$ such that $Q_1(\bar{F}^{\nu}(x))=d(x)(\frac{\partial Q_1}{\partial{y_{\hat{m}}}}(\bar{F}^{\nu}(x)))^2,$ where $d(x)$ is a complex Nash function bounded by a small constant.

+The claim was proved in \cite{vD}, p.
+393. Since it will be used for several times in the present paper, we sketch the idea of its proof.
+First, using the Taylor expansion of {$Q_1$ about $\bar{F}^{\nu}(x)$ with respect to $y_{\hat{m}},$ we get